 Frequently Asked Questions

-- Does your Grocery Budget include health and beauty and laundry products?: Yes our Grocery Budget includes such items as shampoo, conditioner, laundry soap, fabric softener, dish soap etc. We don’t mind stockpiling items that won’t be affected by expiry dates or have long expiry dates but not so much food any more.
+- Does your Grocery Budget include health and beauty and laundry products?: Yes, our Grocery Budget includes items like shampoo, conditioner, laundry soap, fabric softener, dish soap, etc. We don’t mind stockpiling items that won’t be affected by expiry dates or have long expiry dates, but not so much food anymore.
 It’s just one way to help cut your budget to save money.